5 Trends Shaping the Credit Card Industry (2024-2026)

 As we shift to a more digital world, the credit card industry is playing a larger role every day.

 If you want to learn more about the biggest trends in the credit card industry, read on.

 1. Contactless Payments Go Mainstream

-For years, many people were saying that contactless payments were the future.
+For years, many people were saying that contactless payments are the future.

 Outside of the US, the concept had already gained traction.